Nerve-box/express-tools/packages/mcp/README.md

 ## Defining MCP Tools

-### Option 1: Using the definition middleware
+### Using the definition middleware

-The definition middleware enables you to expose Express routes as MCP tools:
+The definition middleware enables you to expose Express routes as MCP tools.
+The same route handler serves both standard HTTP requests and MCP tool calls:

 ```javascript
 server.post('/calculate', definition({